 How to Apply

-Submit a completed Cost of Attendance Adjustment form and the required documentation listed on the form.
+Submit a 2023-24 Cost of Attendance form and the listed required documentation.